|

 There are two types of ulcers related to peptic ulcer disease:

-- Gastric Ulcers - a sore on the lining of the stomach.
+Gastric Ulcers - a sore on the lining of the stomach.

-- Duodenal Ulcers - a sore formed in the duodenum (the first part of the small intestine).
+Duodenal Ulcers - a sore formed in the duodenum (the first part of the * small intestine).

-If Left Untreated, Ulcers Can Cause Serious Complications That Can Include
+Ulcers Can Cause Serious Complications

 - Bleeding